 Yet despite this statement, over 1,4000 lawsuits have been filed against Merck in the United States and Canada since 2011.

-These lawsuits have claimed permanent sexual problems, cognitive impairment, and depression.
+Moreover, these lawsuits have claimed permanent sexual problems, cognitive impairment, and depression.
 In 2012, the company was forced by the FDA to change the wording on Propecia labels regarding side effects from “temporary” to “persistent (see permanent).”

 “Warning Labels Not Enough”

 As a result of the latest Finasteride scandal, we reached out to prostate health expert and metabolic disease specialist Ben Ong for a breakdown of the latest research, and what other options men facing prostate disease have:

 “As far back as 2008, European countries have been demanding updated warning labels on finasteride.
 But even they didn’t know the side effects were permanent.